 Grants

 The Digital Freedom Fund supports strategic litigation on digital rights in Europe that contributes to advancing human rights in the digital context.
 See answers to our frequently asked questions here.
-Check out examples of the digital rights work we are supporting on the case studies page.

 Types of grants